11 Public Roadmap Examples for SaaS Companies

 Step 3.
 Let users know about your feedback collection process and public roadmap

 Tell your users about your idea board and public roadmap.
-You can send out an email newsletter announcing the new portal and add a temporary banner to your website.
+You can send out an email newsletter announcing the new portal and add a temporary banner to your website using custom banner templates.
 With Frill, you can add a small widget to your product so users can easily give you feedback at any time.
 You might also want to add a small link to your idea board at the bottom of onboarding emails and email newsletters.

 Step 4.
 Interact with users who offer feedback